theojulienne/snappy/devpacks.md

 environment is created with snapcraft:
     snapcraft create env1 --base 15.04

-This is typically a container which is started / stopped as needed by snapcraft when using the environment.
+This is a container which is started / stopped as needed by snapcraft when using the environment.
 By default, this uses a chroot with basic development tools and selects the default set of target architectures (e.g. amd64 and armhf).

-Devpacks are installed on top with:
+Devpacks containing libraries and/or build tools are installed on top with:
     snapcraft addpack env1 foo-devpack

 Additional build tools may be installed from Ubuntu with: